Quantum Subroutine Composition: Introduction

 Classical algorithms make extensive use of subroutines, which allow an algorithm designer to build up an algorithm in modular blocks.
 Analysis of such algorithms can also be done in a simple, modular way.
 Suppose an outer classical algorithm makes use of some subroutine at ${\sf Q}$ steps of the algorithm, and suppose the subroutine's stopping time on input $i$ is some random variable $T_i$.
 Suppose $\bar{p}_i$ is the average probability, over all ${\sf Q}$ queries to the subroutine, that the subroutine is called on input $i$ -- so ${\sf Q}\bar{p}_i$ is the expected number of times the subroutine is called on input $i$, and $\sum_i\bar{p}_i=1$.
 Let ${\sf L}$ denote the total number of \emph{other} operations used by the outer algorithm.
 Then the expected running time of the classical algorithm is:

-We can get a bounded-error algorithm with this asymptotic running time by simply stopping after 10 times the expected number of steps, if the algorithm has not already halted, and outputting an arbitrary (likely wrong) answer, which happens with probability at most some small constant.
+We can get a bounded-error algorithm with this asymptotic running time by simply stopping after 10 times the expected number of steps, if the algorithm has not already halted.
+At that point we can output an arbitrary (likely wrong) answer if the algorithm hasn't already halted, but this happens with probability at most some small constant.

 While subroutines are also quite useful in quantum algorithms, it is not at all obvious how to do the above classical analysis in a quantum setting.
 Suppose an outer quantum algorithm makes use of some subroutine.
 In general, the subroutine will be called on a superposition of inputs $i$, so if some branches of the superposition are finished early, it is not obvious how to exploit this in the overall complexity.
 Generally, if ${\sf T}_{\max}$ is the maximum time we must wait for the quantum subroutine to terminate, the total complexity of the quantum algorithm is: